JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-nullability-guide.md

 the rule that all arguments of `stringLength()` not be `null`.

-An attempt to pass a `null` value to the `stringLength(a: String)` function will result in a compile-time error, “Null can not be a value of a non-null type String”:
+An attempt to pass a `null` value to the `stringLength(a: String)` function will result in a compile-time error, "Null can not be a value of a non-null type String":

 ![Passing null to a non-nullable function error](passing-null-to-function.png){width=700}